atharvyadav96k/walletwatch-server/readme.md

 ## Emailware

 wallet is an spends tracker app .
-Meaning, if you liked using this app or it has helped you in any way, I'd like you send me an email at <atharvyadav96k@gmail.com> about anything you'd want to say about this software.
+Meaning, if you liked using this app or it has helped you in any way, I'd like you send me an email at <atharvyadav96k@gmail.com> about anything you'd want to say about this api.
 I'd really appreciate it!

 ## Credits